-Role Scope of duties Security officer preparation and participation in the preparation, implementation and application of security regulation for information systems exploitation, used while providing trust services.
-Implementation of this regulation provisions.
+Role Scope of duties Role Security officer preparation and participation in the preparation, implementation and application of security regulation for information systems exploitation, used while providing trust services.
+Implementation of this Policy provisions.
 Supervision over the actions of system administrators according to existing regulations.
 Initiating and supervision over the process of generating keys and shared secrets.
 Participation in the process of internal control.
 Controlling the execution of security processes.

-System administrator installing, configuring and managing systems and information networks used while performing certification services, managing the authorisations for system operators System operator operating information system, including making backup copies, managing the authorisations of registration officers Registration officer signing certification requests and accepting applications for suspending, revoking or reinstating certificates and creating new CRLs.
-System auditor conducting planned and ad hoc audits in line with existing regulations
+System administrator the installation, configuration and management of systems and ICT networks used for the purposes of provision of trust services; managing the authorisations for system operators System operator operating information system, including making backup copies, managing the authorisations of registration officers Registration officer signing certification requests and accepting applications for revocation, suspension, or reinstating certificates and generating and publishing new CRLs.
+System auditor conducting planned and ad hoc audits in line with existing regulations.
+Analysing the event log; analysis the records in the registers of events that happen in the IT systems used while providing trust services Data protection officer supervision over the compliance with requirements set forth in the GDPR.